ACM Europe Council Sponsors Best Paper Awards at Conferences

 The ACM Conference on Computer and Communications Security is the flagship annual conference of ACM's Special Interest Group on Security, Audit and Control (SIGSAC).
 From its inception, CCS has established itself as a high standard research conference in its area.
 The ACM Europe Council was proud to join SIGSAC in awarding the Best Student Paper at the Hofburg Palace to Xiao Han, Nizar Kheir (Orange Labs) and Davide Balzarotti (Eurecom) for PhishEye: Live Monitoring of Sandboxed Phishing Kits.

-ACM Virtual Reality Software Technology is one of the oldest conferences in the topical field of Virtual Reality.
-The ACM Europe Council was proud to join ACM/SIGGRAPH in supporting the Best Paper Award to Misha Sra (MIT Media Lab Student), Sergio Garrido-Jurado (University of Córdoba), and Chris Schmandt and Pattie Maes (MIT Media Lab) for Procedurally Generated Virtual Reality from 3D Reconstructed Physical Space.
+The ACM Europe Council and ACM SIGGRAPH presented the Best Paper Award to Misha Sra (MIT Media Lab), Sergio Garrido-Jurado (University of Córdoba), and Chris Schmandt and Pattie Maes (MIT Media Lab) for Procedurally Generated Virtual Reality from 3D Reconstructed Physical Space.
 The Student Best Paper Award went to Qianqian Tong, Zhiyong Yuan, Mianlun Zheng, Weixu Zhu, Guian Zhang, and Xiangyun Liao (Wuhan University) for A Novel Magnetic Levitation Haptic Device for Augmentation of Tissue Stiffness Perception.